7 Easy Ways to Save on Food While Traveling

 A bit of pre-travel planning will allow you to find the best food for the best prices.
 Here are some easy ways to do just that so you can have more of your vacation money for fun instead of food.

-A few quick searches can aid immensely with saving money during travel, both abroad and domestic.
-Particularly apps such as Yelp, TripAdvisor, and Zagat allow users to list restaurants and eateries within a specific price range.
-Apps like these not only display customer reviews, but also suggest popular local restaurants and their prices.
+A few quick searches can aid immensely with saving money during travel, both abroad and domestically.
+Apps such as Yelp, TripAdvisor, and Zagat allow users to list restaurants and eateries within a specific price range.
+Apps like these not only display customer reviews but also suggest popular local restaurants and their prices.

 Planning ahead will allow you to find the best food for the best prices.
-Researching local restaurants also saves time while traveling, so you can eliminate concern over where to eat.
+Researching local restaurants also saves time while traveling, so you can eliminate concerns over where to eat.

 Hotels make it difficult to save money on food.
 Though many include continental breakfasts, most hotel meals are not included and are often pricey.
 Additionally, with the lack of kitchen amenities, hotels are not particularly conducive to home cooking.